Shopify/krane/README.md

 ### Customizing behaviour with annotations
 - `kubernetes-deploy.shopify.io/timeout-override`: Override the tool's hard timeout for one specific resource.
 Both full ISO8601 durations and the time portion of ISO8601 durations are valid.
 Value must be between 1 second and 24 hours.
   - _Example values_: 45s / 3m / 1h / PT0.25H
-  - _Compatibility_: all resource types (Note: `Deployment` timeouts are based on `spec.progressDeadlineSeconds` if present, and that field has a default value as of the `apps/v1beta1` group version.
-Using this annotation will have no effect on `Deployment`s that time out with "Timeout reason: ProgressDeadlineExceeded".)
+  - _Compatibility_: all resource types
 - `kubernetes-deploy.shopify.io/required-rollout`: Modifies how much of the rollout needs to finish before the deployment is considered successful.
   - _Compatibility_: Deployment